Zurück zum Blog

 What is a provider?

-Providers are cloud computing platforms like AWS, Azure, GCP, Kubernetes (I’ll get to this one in a minute), GitHub and more.
-Currently, Terraform is able to connect with at least 1700 different providers to manage thousands of resources, applications and other services on the cloud.
+Providers are cloud computing platforms like AWS, Azure, GCP, Kubernetes (I’ll get to this one in a minute), GitHub, and more.
+Currently, Terraform can connect to at least 1700 providers to manage thousands of resources, applications, and other services in the cloud.
 This list continues to grow.

 On a general level, Terraform works in three main stages:

 Write: the step where developers define resources, which can be found anywhere on the cloud.
-One example of this would be to use a VPC (Virtual Private Cloud) for application deployment on a virtual machine.
-You can also add a load balancer and security groups as well.
+One example of this is using a VPC (Virtual Private Cloud) for deploying applications on a virtual machine.
+You can also add a load balancer and security groups.

 Apply: when approved, Terraform proceeds with the plan by performing each operation in the correct order while respecting any available resources and resource dependencies.
 Continuing with the example, if you decide to update your VPC but change the number of virtual machines in that virtual private cloud, Terraform will build the VPC from scratch before changing the virtual machines.